+class tdda.constraints.base.MaxNullsConstraint(value, comment=None)

-class tdda.constraints.base.MaxNullsConstraint (value) Constraint on the maximum number of nulls allowed in a field.
+Constraint on the maximum number of nulls allowed in a field.
 Usually 0 or 1.
+(The constraint generator only generates 0 and 1, but the verifier will verify and number.)

+class tdda.constraints.base.NoDuplicatesConstraint(value=True, comment=None)

-(The constraint generator only class tdda.constraints.base.NoDuplicatesConstraint (value=True) Constraint specifying that non dupicate non-null values are allowed in a field.
+Constraint specifying that non dupicate non-null values are allowed in a field.